 The special original creation of man in God’s image and likeness and the willful disobedience through which man became deeply fallen and tragically lost apart from God’s redeeming grace.

 The privilege and necessity of each person’s being made a new creature in Christ by the life-giving Holy Spirit, adopted into God’s family, and delivered from the penalty and practice of sinning.
 In this context sinning is regarded as known, willful violation of the will of God.

-The second definite work of grace subsequent to regeneration, accomplished by the baptism with the Holy Spirit, thereby purifying the heart from original sin and empowering for continuous growth in grace, victorious living and fruitful service.
+The second definite work of grace subsequent to regeneration, accomplished by the Holy Spirit, thereby purifying the heart from original sin and empowering for continuous growth in grace, victorious living and fruitful service.
 The result of this epochal experience—termed perfect love and/or entire sanctification—is maintained by faith as expressed in continuous obedience to God’s revealed will, thus giving perfect cleansing moment by moment (Acts 15:8-9; I Thessalonians 5:23; I John 1:7-9, 4:13-21).
 Life in the Spirit is dynamically expressed in maturing and enabling grace to progress from glory to glory in personal holiness and Christian mission (II Corinthians 3:18).

 The possibility of forfeiting divine grace and being lost since persons are Christians solely by their willing response to the gracious call and enabling of the Holy Spirit.
 However, backsliders may be restored to their forfeited state of grace if they truly repent and return to the Lord in obedient faith.